elunna/nerfhack-changelog/README.md

 * Reduced probability of enchant weapon scrolls
 * Decreased the probability of scrolls of identify, replaced by scrolls of knowledge
 * Blank scrolls cost 50
-* Buff the effects of the scroll of light (xnh)
+* Buff the effects of the scroll of light (xNetHack)
-* Reverse the name of the HACKEM MUCHE scroll
+* Reverse the name of the "HACKEM MUCHE" scroll
 * Cursed scrolls of remove curse will curse items.
 * Scrolls of "genocide" have been nerfed and renamed to "exile".
-* Identified scrolls of enchant armor let you choose worn piece of armor to enchant/repair (Evil)
+* Identified scrolls of enchant armor let you choose worn piece of armor to enchant/repair (EvilHack)
-* Give enchanting vibrate warning for all weapons/armor (Dyna)
+* Give enchanting vibrate warning for all weapons/armor (Dynahack)
-* Blessed scroll of destroy armor asks which armor to destroy (xnh)
+* Blessed scroll of destroy armor asks which armor to destroy (xNetHack)
 * Confused cursed scroll of destroy armor prompts for armor to fix
-* Confused scroll of identify gives enlightenment (xnh)
+* Confused scroll of identify gives enlightenment (xNetHack)
 * Confused cursed scroll of punishment decreases god anger by 1.
 * Confused scrolls of gold detection no longer detect magic portals.

 ### Wands
 * Cursed wands have a higher chance of exploding and can backfire.
-* Raise odds of a zapped cursed wand exploding to 1 in 30 (Un)
+* Raise odds of a zapped cursed wand exploding to 1 in 30 (UnNetHack)
-* Cursed wand backfire patch (Evil)
+* Cursed wand backfire patch (EvilHack)
   * If a directional wand is cursed and the player zaps it, there's a 1 in 8 chance it will backfire, hitting the player instead.
-* Wands will never explode when engraved with (SLASHEM)
+* Wands will never explode when engraved with (SLASH'EM)
 * Blessed and uncursed wands wrest much more often (EvilHack)
   * blessed wands wrest 1/4 of the time
   * uncursed wrest 1/6 of the time